 Our guides are locals and are among the region’s most experienced and knowledgeable backcountry skiers and riders.

 We guarantee small groups and a client to guide ratio of 4 to 1 to provide plenty of individualized attention.
 Our guides will find the best snow and terrain to suit your ability, provide expert instruction, and interpret the natural environment for a fun and educational outing.
 All guides are certified in CPR, Advanced First Aid (Wilderness First Responder or Winter Outdoor Emergency Care), and Advanced Avalanche Safety.
-We are professional guides whose lives are dedicated to outdoor adventure.
+We are professional year-round mountain guides whose lives are dedicated to sharing outdoor adventure, education and the joy of mountain experiences with others.

 Owners/Guides